bngu3/spotify-album-finder/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started
-Before running the development server, create a .env.local file with your personal spotify API from https://developer.spotify.com/documentation/web-api
+Before running the development server, create a .env.local file in the root branch with your personal spotify API from https://developer.spotify.com/documentation/web-api

 File should include: <br>